Home Articles

 Communicating Following a Disaster

-Many New Yorkers cite a love for the change in seasons - The rebirth and renewal of spring, the comfortable summers, breathtakingly beautiful autumns, and some of even enjoy winter a little, too.
+Many New Yorkers cite a love for the change in seasons - the rebirth and renewal of spring, the comfortable summers, breathtakingly beautiful autumns, and some of us even enjoy winter a little, too.
 Even though we don't have the constant threat of weather-related disaster like some parts of the country, we still need to be prepared for a disaster.
-That disaster could come in a variety of forms - We may lose access to power or communications channels could be overburdened by an increase in call volume.
+That disaster could come in a variety of forms, and we may lose access to power or communications channels could be overburdened by an increase in call volume.
 Preparation for such an event can bring safety and comfort to our family and loved ones.

 Preparing